sensu-plugins/sensu-plugins.github.io/contributing/index.md

 * may require 8+ hours or some domain specific Ruby skills such as Amazon, or Elastic Search

 In order to quantify it and see what we actually have there is a rake task *calculate_debt*.
 In order to run it you will need an auth token and write access to the repo.

-There are three locked issues on Github corresponding the to level of debt, if you want to help out just grab a file and tag it for fixing by either the original maintainer or another community member or fix it yourself if you can and submit a PR.